Fancylynn/Insticator/README.md

  - Instead of one to many relationship between questions and answers, additional tables should be provided for improving performance as options can appear in multiple questions.

  - Load balance should be used to improve the distribution of workloads as the scale of questions and end users reach millions.
 Multiple servers and databases may use as the distribution system for both acrossing multiple resources and data backup.
 Users may assigned to different servers but the databases should be update simultaneously.

+ - NoSQL database is a better option for big data applications as it is a distributed, non-relational database designed for large-scale data storage and for massively-parallel, high-performance data processing across a large number of commodity servers.